 Agriculture has been one of Kenya’s major activities and at times has been referred to as the back bone of Kenya’s economy.
 Different forms of agriculture ranging from cash crop, horticulture and livestock farming are practiced in different regions.
 Therefore agriculture is embedded in local people’s lifestyle.

-Attempts to fully exploit agriculture’s potential in the country have proved futile over the time.
-Traditionally known agricultural practices have continued being practiced and little efforts have been put in exploring new ideas in the agricultural sector.
-Therefore, this has led to constant arising problems that deny farmers potential maximum benefits from their produce in order to better their living standards.
+Attempts to fully exploit agriculture’s potential in the country have proved futile over the years.
+Traditionally known agricultural practices have continued being practiced and little effort has been put on exploring new ideas in the agricultural sector.
+Therefore, this has led to constant arising problems that deny farmers potential benefits from their produce in order to enhance maximum revenue generation.

 Estimates reveal that a quarter of world’s poor are rural farmers (World Bank, 2001).
-This is evident from Kenya’s situation whereby most poor people live in rural areas and many mainly depend on agriculture.
-Kenya has a high potential for agri-tourism given that agriculture is a major activity that cuts across counties.
-Introduction of agri-tourism can be a catalyst for both income and non-income benefits to farmers.
-Therefore, in a larger scale, these benefits would work to meet Kenya’s financial and infrastructural needs.
+This is evident from Kenya’s situation where poverty is deeply rooted in most rural areas that depend mainly on agriculture as an income source.
+Kenya has a high potential for agri-tourism activities given that agriculture is a common practice across major counties.
+Introduction of agri-tourism can be a catalyst for both non-income and income benefits to farmers.
+In a larger scale, these benefits would work towards meeting rural Kenya’s financial and infrastructural needs.

-Income benefits in form of cash acquired from agricultural tours, farm/home stays and sale of farm products can improve farmers’ livelihoods whereby they are able to secure educational opportunities, access medical needs, food as well as get decent housing.
+Income benefits in form of cash acquired from agricultural tours, farm/home stays and sale of farm products can improve farmers’ livelihoods, whereby, they are able to secure educational opportunities, access medical needs, food as well as decent housing.

-Non-income benefits would come in handy to better their lives, as tourism activities pick up attracting other investors such those offering auxiliary services such as banks, hospitals as well as recreational facilities.
+Non-income benefits would come in handy to better their lives, as tourism activities pick up attracting investors such as those offering auxiliary services like banks, hospitals as well as recreational facilities.